chinnu3026-alt/AI-Career-Placement-Assistant/README.md

    python3 app.py
    ```

-3. Open your browser and navigate to `http://localhost:5001`.
-Log in with username `john_developer` and password `Password123` to test.
+3. Open your browser and navigate to http://localhost:5001.

+Create your own account or use the signup page to access the dashboard and features.